Laura Jasinski, Executive Director

 Vanessa Nason, Associate Director

-Vanessa enjoys being part of an organization working to improve the Charles River, which she has spent countless hours walking, running, and relaxing beside.
+Vanessa (she/her) enjoys being part of an organization working to improve the Charles River, which she has spent countless hours walking, running, and relaxing beside.
 Since joining the Conservancy, she can include cycling in that list!
 After starting on the operations and development side, Vanessa has appreciated adding project management and applying her passion for swimming to the Charles.
 She didn’t need much convincing on the idea of urban river swimming, but her first jump in during City Splash 2016 made her a convert, and she looks forward to the time when swimming has a home in the Charles again.
 Vanessa has a graduate degree from Georgetown University.
 Her prior experience includes administration at an architecture firm and program coordination at an urban planning foundation.
-In her spare time, Vanessa volunteers with a nonprofit that provides free technology to seriously ill children.

 Contact Vanessa with questions about the Swim Park Project or the Charles River Floating Wetland.